 While 12-step therapy can be very effective, it shouldn’t be part of a client’s treatment if they won’t respond well to the concept.

 What Are Other Addiction Treatments That Work With 12-Step Therapy?

 Alongside 12-step therapy, a client can have most other forms of care available.
 It can be difficult to set up concurrent treatments if a client’s 12-step therapy program is also an outpatient one, but sticking to an entire schedule of multiple forms of care is easy for a client in a residential treatment program.

 Psychotherapy, if not part of 12-step therapy, should nevertheless be part of most addiction treatment plans.
 While 12-step therapy usually focuses on peer group sessions, many addiction treatment programs will also require family therapy.
 Other approaches, such as acupuncture or yoga, may also improve a client’s relaxation and calmness, which will help them maintain sobriety.

-Learn About Casco Bay Recovery’s 12-Step Therapy Program in Portland, Maine
+Learn About Casco Bay Recovery’s 12-Step Therapy For Addiction in Portland, Maine

 Searching for a 12-step therapy program in Portland, Maine?
 Contact Casco Bay Recovery’s team online or call us at 844.940.4407.